AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/csv.png)

-   You must maintain a master CSV and perform&nbsp;perform all additions and deletions on the master CSV.
+   You must maintain a master CSV and perform perform all additions and deletions on the master CSV.
 The master CSV contains the following fields:

    * name &#42;
    * email &#42;